latestmendelssohn/ATM-cash-prediction/README.md

 uncertainty, and turn that into a cost-optimal cash-loading decision, with a Gemini-powered RAG analyst.**

-Every ATM loses money two ways: **stock-outs** (the machine runs dry — lost customers) and **idle cash** (over-loaded machines tie up currency that earns nothing).
+Every ATM loses money two ways: **stock runs outs** (the machine runs dry — lost customers) and **idle cash** (over-loaded machines tie up currency that earns nothing).
 Both come from not knowing tomorrow's demand.
 This project builds a time-series forecaster for daily withdrawals, attaches a 95% prediction interval, and converts it into a replenishment policy using inventory theory.
-It mirrors the stack of the *FinApp RAG Agent* (LangChain + Gemini + ChromaDB + PyPDF, Dockerised, streaming API).

 | file | contents |